 You use STEP 7 to configure the default restart method for the controller.
 The default restart method is stored in the configuration (system data) for the controller that you download with your control program.
-WinLC uses this restart method when WinLC is configured for Autostart and returns to RUN mode following a power cycle.

-Whenever you click (using the left mouse button) the RUN or RUN-P mode button on the panel to change from STOP mode to RUN mode, WinLC performs a warm restart, executing OB100.
+Whenever you click (using the left mouse button) the RUN or RUN-P mode button on the panel to change from STOP mode to RUN mode, WinLC RTX uses the default restart method and executes the startup OB that you configured.

-To select a specific restart method, choose one of the following options for changing WinLC from STOP mode to RUN mode:
+To override the default restart method and select a different restart method, use one of the following options for changing WinLC RTX from STOP mode to RUN mode:

-- Select either the CPU > RUN or CPU > RUN-P menu command to change the controller from STOP to RUN mode. - Right-click (using the right mouse button) the RUN or RUN-P mode button.
+- Using the CPU menu (selecting either the CPU > RUN or CPU > RUN-P menu command) to change the controller from STOP to RUN mode - Right-clicking (using the right mouse button) to select the RUN or RUN-P mode button